Refugee crisis: Definition

+According to the UN Refugee Agency, refugees are individuals who find themselves outside their home country due to a justified fear of persecution based on different factors such as race, religion, nationality, membership in a specific social group, or political opinion.
+They can be without a nationality, residing outside their home countries, and unable or unwilling to return there due to a fear of persecution.
+The UN Refugee Convention determines what conditions are required to be considered a refugee or when someone's refugee status is taken away due to circumstances changing in their country of origin.

 Causes

-Causes for the crisis of the refugees can include war and civil war, human rights violations, environment and climate issues, and economic hardship.
+Causes for the refugee crises can include war, civil war, human rights violations, environment and climate issues, economic hardship, gender and sexual orientation-related factors, and hunger.

 War and civil war

 In June 2015 the UN refugee agency reported that wars and persecutions are the main reasons behind the refugee crises all over the world.
 A decade earlier, six people were forced to leave their homes every 60 seconds, but in 2015 wars drove 24 people on average away from their homes each minute.
-In its Border Wars series, the Transnational Institute examines the role of the arms industry in creating and profiting from forced displacement, underscoring that "some of the beneficiaries of border security contracts are some of the biggest arms sellers to the Middle-East and North-Africa, fuelling the conflicts in the region that have led refugees to flee their homes.
+In its Border Wars series, the Transnational Institute examines the role of the arms industry in creating and profiting from forced displacement, underscoring that "some of the beneficiaries of border security contracts are some of the biggest arms sellers to the Middle-East and North-Africa, fueling the conflicts in the region that have led refugees to flee their homes.
 In other words, the companies contributing to the refugee crisis are now profiting from the consequences."

 Human rights violations

-Discrimination and inequality can also lead many individuals and families to move away from their homelands to other countries or regions (for example Europe, Nigeria, Canada or North America and Australia).
+Discrimination and inequality can also lead many individuals and families to move away from their homelands to other countries or regions (for example Australia, Europe, New Zealand, Nigeria and North America).